Teachers & Programs

 For children younger than age 3, begin with First Steps Early Intervention program through the Mississippi State Department of Health at 1-800-451-3903 or by clicking here.

 Children age 3 and older in need of developmental services can be linked to Child Find through the Mississippi Department of Education which offers services and interventions for unique educational needs.
+Call your local school district to connect with the Child Find Contact in your area.

 Both services are available at no cost to families.